phaazon/sdb/README.rst

     $ ./app.bin # launch your app (debug)
     $ sdb clean
     $ sdb scan
-    $ sdb with dmd as release # compile the application for release
+    $ sdb with gdc as release # compile the application for release

 III - Support
 =============